ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

                 something = dict(aliases=['whatever'])
             )
         )

+The ``AnsibleModule`` class takes the following:

+All arguments are optional unless otherwise specified.

+:argument_spec:
+  A dictionary of options in the following form:

+  :name: `required`
+    The (primary) name of the option.
+A ``dict`` defines the option

+    :required:
+      Is this option always required?
+      Only needed if True, as the default is False.
+      Iif the option is only required sometimes see the conditional options such as ``mutually_exclusive``, ``required_together``, etc.
+    :default:
+     FIXME fallbackenv
+    :type:
+      Optionally validate the format of the data.
+      If you wish to add extra validation rules, see ``module_utils/basic.py``.
+      The following types are built into Ansible.

+        :str:
+        :list:
+        :dict:
+        :bool:
+          This option should accept the common terms for truth, such as "yes", "on", 1, True, etc.
+          If you find yourself trying to create an option that access bool & other values then that's an indication that the design needs revisiting.
+          Do not specify ``choices`` when using bool.
+        :int:
+        :float:
+        :path:
+          Ensure option is a path where the playbook is executed.
+        :raw:
+        :jsonarg:
+          FIXME details of when this would be useful
+        :json:
+        :bytes: # example (human_to_bytes)i
+          # FIXME test and check return type
+        :bits: # example (human_to_bytes)
+          # FIXME test and check return type
+     :choices:
+       A list of possible allowed values for this option.
+       Must not be set when using ``type='bool'``.
+     :aliases:
+       A list of aliases that this option name can be referred to in playbooks.
+     :no_log:
+       Boolean to state if this option may contain sensitive data, such as passwords, or authentication tokens.
+     :removed_in_version:
+       FIXME

+Things to document (same style RST field table?)
+* name (primary
+* default
+* Different types (explain validation)
+* choices
+* aliases
+* no_log
+* fallback env
+* reimoved_in_version

+str
+list
+dict
+bool # Don't specify choices
+int
+float
+path # Where the playbook is executed? raw jsonarg json bytes # example (human_to_bytes) bits # example (human_to_bytes)

+* suboptions

+* Link to how to document your module
+* Shared arguments (cloud, network)
+* add_file_common_args

+* mutually_exclusive
+* required_together
+* required_one_of
+* require_if
+* supports_check_mode
+* Naming of common options (verify_ssl)

 The :class:`AnsibleModule` provides lots of common code for handling returns, parses your arguments for you, and allows you to check inputs.